ahdis/swissnoso/input/pagecontent/index.md

 <div markdown="1" class="stu-note">
 This implementation guide is in a **public feedback phase** until May 13, 2022.
-If you have any feedback or other questions, please contact [Judith Maag](mailto:judith.maag@swissnoso.ch) at Swissnoso directly.
+If you have any feedback or other questions, please contact the [CAUTI Surveillance Team](mailto:cauti-surveillance@swissnoso.ch) at Swissnoso directly.
 </div>

 ### Introduction